SWIFT: Services

-SWIFT Ref, the global payment reference data utility, is SWIFT's unique reference data service.
-SWIFT Ref sources data directly from data originators, including central banks, code issuers and banks making it easy for issuers and originators to maintain data regularly and thoroughly.
-SWIFTRef constantly validates and cross-checks data across the different data sets.
+SWIFT Ref, the global payment reference data utility, is SWIFT's reference data service.
+SWIFT Ref sources data from central banks, code issuers and banks.

 Operations centres

 The SWIFT secure messaging network is run from three data centres, located in the United States, the Netherlands, and Switzerland.
 These centres share information in near real-time.
 In case of a failure in one of the data centres, another is able to handle the traffic of the complete network.
 SWIFT uses submarine communications cables to transmit its data.

 Shortly after opening its third data centre in Switzerland in 2009, SWIFT introduced a new distributed architecture with two messaging zones, European and Trans-Atlantic, so data from European SWIFT members no longer mirrored the US data centre.
 European zone messages are stored in the Netherlands and in part of the Swiss operating centre; Trans-Atlantic zone messages are stored in the United States and in another part of the Swiss operating centre that is segregated from the European zone messages.
 Countries outside of Europe were by default allocated to the Trans-Atlantic zone but could choose to have their messages stored in the European zone.